MMWR Query Table System

 Table II lists cases of selected notifiable diseases by location within the United States, and shows the total cases for the current week, and the cumulative total number of cases in the previous 52 weeks.

-Table III lists cases of selected notifiable vaccine-preventable diseases by publication week and location within the United States.
-This table included the following diseases: H. influenzae, invasive; Hepatitis A and B; Measles both indigenous and imported; Meningococcal disease; Mumps; Pertussis; Rubella.
-Table III is available through year 2001.
+Table III listed cases of selected notifiable vaccine-preventable diseases by publication week and location within the United States, In the past, table III included the following diseases: H. influenzae, invasive; Hepatitis A and B; Measles both indigenous and imported; Meningococcal disease; Mumps; Pertussis; Rubella.
+Table III for case reports of nationally notifiable diseases is available through year 2001.
 These conditions are currently reported in tables I (Mumps and Rubella) and II.

-Table IV lists quarterly cases of AIDS, HV/AIDS and Tuberculosis by location within the United States, and shows the total cases for the current quarter, and the minimum and maximum number of cases reported for the previous 4 quarters.
+Table IV lists quarterly cases of Tuberculosis by location within the United States, and shows the total cases for the current quarter, and the minimum and maximum number of cases reported for the previous 4 quarters.
+In the past, AIDS and HIV/AIDS cases were included through year 2010.
 Table IV became available in year 2007.

 The following conditions are included in the nationally notifiable diseases: †

-Notes:† Case counts are provisional and subject to change.
+† For all conditions: Case counts are provisional and subject to change.
 Please refer to the footnotes below the tables for more information.
 Refer to the MMWR publication for weekly updates to the footnotes for various conditions.
+Note that the list of diseases reported in each table, and the table format, vary by year and publication week.
 For further information on interpretation of these data, see http://wwwn.cdc.gov/nndss/document/ProvisionalNationaNotifiableDiseasesSurveillanceData20100927.pdf.

 § Not reportable in all states.
 Data from states where the condition is not reportable are excluded, except starting in 2007 for the Arboviral diseases, STD data, TB data, and influenza-associated pediatric mortality, and in 2003 for SARS-CoV.
 Reporting exceptions are available at http://wwwn.cdc.gov/nndss/document/SRCA_FINAL_REPORT_2006-2012_final.xlsx.